DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 Your responsibility is to protect your business.
 It is up to you to be exceedingly clear with respect to who is responsible for PCI compliance before, during, and after a site launch.
 Any service agreements should also include language regarding each party's PCI-DSS compliance responsibilities as well as links to reference materials that provide clients with a means of understanding the implications of these responsibilities.

 This conversation will ultimately lead to a greater focus on security for all delivered websites.
-This not only can be valuable upsell to current clients, but it can become a competitive advantage and even attract new business.
+This not only can be a valuable upsell to current clients, but it can become a competitive advantage and even attract new business.

 Finally, if you are a service provider that offers hosting or managed services for a site that handles credit cards and you agree to take on the PCI DSS responsibilities for your clients, you must comply with all PCI DSS requirements and complete SAQ D as a Service Provider, no matter what shopping cart solutions your clients have implemented.

 ## Final Message to Site Owners

 Your decisions about how you handle credit card data affect the livelihood of your business.
-While achieving PCI compliance may seem cost prohibitive, the reality is that a security breach could potentially bankrupt a small- to medium-size business.
+While achieving PCI compliance may seem cost prohibitive, the reality is that a security breach could potentially bankrupt a small to medium-size business.
 Beyond that, the decisions you make also affect the credit of your customers because identity theft can cost thousands of dollars and take months to years to reconcile.
 Finally, there can be legal and PR consequences that occur as a result of a breach, further affecting your ability to sustain and grow your business.

 ## Next Steps